Nth root: Using the Viète technique

+The term $10^n(C - x_i^n)$ is just a $10^n$ multiple of the ith remainder, $C - x_i^n$.

+Using this expression, any positive principal root can be computed, digit-by-digit, as follows.

 Write the original number in decimal form.
 The numbers are written similar to the long division algorithm, and, as in long division, the root will be written on the line above.
 Now separate the digits into groups of digits equating to the root being taken, starting from the decimal point and going both left and right.
 The decimal point of the root will be above the decimal point of the radicand.
 One digit of the root will appear above each group of digits of the original number.

 Beginning with the left-most group of digits, do the following procedure for each group: